Op-Ed: Personal Finance, Anything but Personal

 Teacher Magazine. https://www.teachermagazine.com/au_en/articles/managing-your-financial-wellbeing

 Personal finance and well-being are things that we all deal with directly or indirectly, but what does it mean to actively try to improve your financial well-being?
 Does it mean using budgeting apps?
 Does it mean becoming financially literate?
-Does it mean you are just hoping that everything turns out all right?
+Does it mean just hoping that everything turns out all right?

 What if actively trying to improve your personal finances and financial well-being actually meant improving your community’s financial well-being?